3 Easy Northwest Slow Cooker Recipes

 The dark days of a Northwest winter can make it a challenge to put together a home-cooked meal at the end of the day.
 But with a little advance planning, you can have a hearty, healthy dinner ready and waiting when you walk in the door.
-It’s as simple as dusting off the crock pot.
-Here are three wholesome and easy crock pot recipes that will help keep your belly warm all winter long.
+It’s as simple as dusting off the slow cooker.
+Here are three wholesome and easy recipes that will help keep your belly warm all winter long.

-Chili – Always a favorite one-pot meal, chili tastes even better when the temperatures drop.
+Always a favorite one-pot meal, chili tastes even better when the temperatures drop.
 Luckily, it does well in the slow cooker.
-For the Love of Cooking, one of our favorite Portland food blogs, has a classic chili recipe you can use as a starting point.
+For the Love of Cooking has a classic chili recipe you can use as a starting point.
 There’s also a vegetarian version, if you prefer.
 For the best flavor, try soaking dried beans overnight instead of using canned beans.
-If you’re a carnivore, be sure to sear your meat on the stovetop before adding to the crock pot.
+If you’re a carnivore, be sure to sear your meat on the stovetop before adding to the Crock-Pot.

-Despite what you may have heard, no matter how solid the recipe you follow, it is possible to mess up a good meal with a crock pot.
+Despite what you may have heard, no matter how solid the recipe you follow, it is possible to mess up a good meal with a slow cooker.
 You can avoid some common mistakes with these tips from Bon Appetit, including:

 - Choose a dish that can hold its shape during the cooking process

 - Use enough liquid to keep ingredients from drying out or burning during the cooking process

 - Add herbs or delicate veggies to the Crock-Pot shortly before serving